Eightfingers/Iterative_MILP_methods_vehicle_control_Julia/README.md

 # Iterative MILP methods for vehicle control - Julia
 Done as part of my Linear Optimization class presentation.
 Contains Julia implementation for the following paper - M. G. Earl and R. D'Andrea, "Iterative MILP methods for vehicle-control problems,".
-The dynamics of the robot is modelled as a discrete pointmass where at each time step:
+The dynamics of the robot is modelled as a discrete point-mass where at each time step:

 $x_{pos+1} = x_{pos} + x_{vel}$

 $x_{vel+1} = x_{vel} + x_{accel}$

-$x_{accel}$is denoted as $u$ inside the code to symbolize control variables just like in the paper.
+$x_{accel}$ is denoted as $u$ inside the code to symbolize control variables just like in the paper.

 # Julia scripts
 - 1_simple.jl: Simple Trajectory Generation, discrete point mass test